Ivo-Balbaert/The_Way_to_Jai/book/06A_bool_and_number_types.md

 Line (5) and following: In cases where the compiler indicates an assignment is not possible (for example: to put a bigger type into a smaller type), you can try to force an explicit cast (conversion) with :    **n = cast(Type) m;**
 casting m to type Type and assigning the result to n.

 Casting will not always work as you can see in line (6).
-Cast operations check the range of the value they are casting; if information is lost, that's an error, but it's a runtime error:
+Cast operations check the range of the value they are casting; if information is lost, that's an error, but it's a runtime error.

 Explicit cast of a float to an int works, but the value is truncated, as you see in line (7):